zzzprojects/EntityFramework-Extensions/docs/pages/problems/out-of-memory.md

 ### Solution
 Turning off Entity Framework Propagation

-This solution work with around 99% of model.
-By turning off this options, our library doesn’t longer use several methods from Entity Framework that consume high memory such as the command generations.
+This solution work with around 99% of models.
+By turning off this options, our library doesn’t longer use several methods from Entity Framework that consume high memory such as the command generation.

 See: <a href="/improve-bulk-savechanges">Improve BulkSaveChanges</a>